daveprowse/prom-course/labs/lab-01/lab-01.md

 There are a variety of ways to install Prometheus.
 For example, you can do a basic installation from source, from package manager, install to Docker, or use my provided script.

-**For this video course I recommend using the Bash script.** However, if you are uncomfortable executing other people's scripts, or have any issues with it, install via package manager.
+**For this video course I recommend using the provided Bash script.**
+However, if you are uncomfortable executing other people's scripts, or have any issues with it, install via package manager.

 ## Scripted Installation